konradhafen/beaver-dam-water-storage/docs/_sources/example.txt

 We process two HUC12 watersheds from northern Utah, Left Hand Fork and Rock Creek.
 This tutorial assumes the user has downloaded the entire repository and maintained the respository file structure.
 Code is available in the file `run.py`.
 Note: Tutorial 1 gives detailed directions for implementing each class in BDWS.
-Tutorial 2 gives and example of how to batch process watershed with BDWS; refer to Tutorial 1 for specific directions to call BDWS classes.
+Tutorial 2 gives an example of how to batch process watershed with BDWS; refer to Tutorial 1 for specific directions to call BDWS classes.

 If you are using `run.py` begin by uncommenting code for Tutorial 2 and commenting code for Tutorial 1.